 Frequently Asked Questions

-While the parcel tax is essential and accounts for 27% of the cost to educate each student, net funding from the government is actually decreasing over time, while the regular cost of doing business continues to grow.
-Unless the community can make up the difference, PUSD will need to make additional cuts.
+While the parcel tax is essential and funds 27% of the cost to educate each student, net funding from the government is stagnant while the regular cost of doing business in the Bay Area continues to increase.
+PUSD runs on a tight budget, and will need to consider cutting the programming that sets us apart if the community can’t make up the difference.

-A few years ago, the California government made the decision to fund the current unfunded pension liability for teachers and public employees by billing California school districts at an increasingly high percentage.
-In 2014, that rate was 8.25%.
-This year that rate is 14.43%, and it will grow to 19.1% in the next three years.
-This year, PUSD is paying $1.3 million to fund California’s debt.
+Several years ago, the California government made the decision to fund the current unfunded pension liability for teachers and public employees (STRS & PERS) by billing California School Districts at increasing percentages.
+In 2014, that rate was 8.25% STRS and 11.44% PERS.
+This year that rate is 16.28% STRS and 18% PERS, and still growing.
+PUSD is now paying an additional $1,870,000 to fund California’s debt.

 Each year a committee comprised of PEF board members, PUSD administration, and members of the community meets to determine this.
 Of this year’s grant, 50% is going toward keeping class sizes low and maintaining the breadth of elective and AP class choices.
 42% is funding counselors, class aides, librarians, paraprofessionals, intervention instructors, art and music clinicians, and other specialists.
 8% Is being spent on classroom supplies, professional development and curriculum development.